Facebook woos Madison Ave in pre-IPO mobile push

 Other new features let companies, as well as celebrities and brands, create self-contained mini-websites within Facebook using the Timeline format it introduced for users’ profile pages earlier this year.

-Facebook Pages will be available for smartphones starting later this year, executives said at an event attended by hundreds of advertising and marketing executives.
+Facebook Pages will be available for smartphones starting later this year, executives said at the event attended by hundreds of advertising and marketing executives.

 Businesses initially seemed to like the expanded marketing arsenal, particularly the ability to target a growing population of cellphone-toting consumers.

-Roughly half of Facebook users access the service on a mobile device, but until now the company has not offered any advertising on the mobile service - a big hole in Facebook’s advertising business and a drawback for marketers trying to reach those users.
+About half of Facebook users access the service on a mobile device, but until now the company has not offered any mobile advertising - a drawback for marketers trying to reach those users.

 “Mobile Facebook ads are huge.
 We’ll be all over this,” said Jason Goldberg, chief executive of online designer retailer Fab.com.
 “We’re already seeing more than 40 percent of our daily traffic to Fab from mobile.
 Being able to reach Facebook mobile users will only increase that.”